CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial-puhti.md

     sinteractive --account <project> --mem 8000 --tmp 100

+Now you have everything set up for the actual exercises!
+Skip to the [Quality control, trimming and filtering section](#Quality-control,-trimming-and-filtering)!

 ## Preparatory steps for virtual machine use

-Before starting the tutorial, you need to perform the following preparatory
+In case you choose to run the exercises **in the virtual machine INSTEAD of Puhti**, perform the following preparatory
 steps: